Warner Madrigal: Texas Rangers

 The Texas Rangers subsequently signed Madrigal to a contract on November 18, 2007.

 Madrigal made his debut for the Rangers on July 2, 2008, pitching in the 7th inning against the New York Yankees at old Yankee Stadium.
 Madrigal lasted only one-third of an inning, giving up six runs and Brett Gardner's first career hit.

 Madrigal split the 2009 season between the major leagues and the Triple-A Oklahoma City RedHawks.

 On April 8, 2010, Madrigal was placed on the 60-day disabled list.
-Upon his activation on June 24, 2010, Madrigal was outrighted off of the 40-man roster.
-On November 6, 2010, Madrigal elected free agency.
+Upon his activation on June 24, Madrigal was outrighted off of the 40-man roster.
+On November 6, Madrigal elected free agency.

 New York Yankees

 On January 20, 2011, the New York Yankees signed Madrigal to a minor league contract with an invitation to spring training.
 He was assigned to the Scranton/Wilkes-Barre Yankees to begin the season.
-On June 24, 2011, he was released.
+On June 24, Madrigal was released by the Yankees organization.

 Arizona Diamondbacks

-On December 21, 2012, he signed a minor league contract with the Arizona Diamondbacks.
-On June 11, 2013, Madrigal was released.
+On December 21, 2012, Madrigal signed a minor league contract with the Arizona Diamondbacks.
+In 22 games for the Triple-A Reno Aces, he compiled a 2.75 ERA with 41 strikeouts across 36 innings pitched.
+Madrigal was released by the Diamondbacks organization on June 11, 2013.